Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 TAMPA, Fla.
 (AP) — Tom Brady made his seventh Super Bowl title look familiar – despite moving south to a new team and conference during a pandemic.

-The GOAT extended his Super Bowl titles’ record in his 10th appearance, his first without Patriots coach Bill Belichick.
-The 43-year-old Brady broke his own mark for oldest player to win a Super Bowl and joins Hall of Famer Peyton Manning as the only quarterbacks to win one with multiple franchises.
+The GOAT earned his fifth Super Bowl MVP award and extended his Super Bowl titles’ record in his 10th appearance, nine with New England.
+The 43-year-old Brady broke his own mark for oldest player to win a Super Bowl and joined Hall of Famer Peyton Manning as the only quarterbacks to win one with multiple franchises.

+“I’m not making any comparisons,” Brady said.
+“Experiencing it with this group of guys is amazing.”

+Stunningly, it was easier than any of his previous Super Bowl victories, which came by an average margin of five points.
+Mahomes lost by double digits for the first time in his four-year career.

-The Buccaneers (15-5) won their second NFL title and first in 18 years while becoming the first team to play the big game at home, capping an unusual and challenging season played through the novel coronavirus.
-They won three road games as a wild-card team to reach the Super Bowl.
+The Buccaneers (15-5) took their second NFL title and first in 18 years as the first team to play the big game at home, capping an unusual and challenging season played through the novel coronavirus.
+They won three road games as a wild card to reach the Super Bowl, and joined the NHL’s Lightning as a 2020 season champion.
+The Rays also went to the World Series but lost to the Dodgers.

+“I’m so proud of all these guys,” Brady said.
+“We had a rough November but we came together at the right time.
+We knew this was gonna happen.
+We played our best game of the year.”

-Tampa’s victory prevented Mahomes and the Chiefs (16-3) from becoming the first repeat champions since Brady’s Patriots did it in 2003-04.
+Mahomes and the Chiefs (16-3) failed to become the first repeat champions since Brady’s Patriots in 2003-04.

+“I didn’t see it coming at all,” Chiefs coach Andy Reid said.
+“I thought we were going to come in and play these guys just like we’ve been playing teams, and it didn’t happen that way.
+I give them credit on that.”

 The NFL completed its 269-game season on time without any cancellations, a remarkable accomplishment that required nearly 1 million COVID-19 tests for players and team personnel.

-Due to the virus, only 25,000 mask-wearing fans were allowed in, including approximately 7,500 vaccinated health care workers who were given free tickets by the NFL.
+Due to the virus, only 25,000 mask-wearing fans attendedn, including approximately 7,500 vaccinated health care workers given free tickets by the NFL.
 About 30,000 cardboard cutouts made the stadium look full.

 A streaker wearing a hot-pink onesie eluded security and slid into the end zone with 5:03 left in the game.
-Mahomes and Kansas City’s high-powered offense never got that far against Tampa’s ferocious defense.
+Kansas City’s high-powered offense never got that far against Tampa’s ferocious defense.

+“Obviously I didn’t play the way I wanted to play,” Mahomes said.
+“What else can you say?
+All you can do is leave everything you have on the field.
+I feel like the guys did that. … They beat us pretty good, the worst I’ve been beaten in a long time.”

 Bruce Arians became the oldest coach at age 68 to win the Super Bowl.
 His mom, 95-year-old Kay Arians, witnessed it in person.
 Brady, Gronk and defensive coordinator Todd Bowles helped Arians get that Vince Lombardi Trophy.